technogise/flow_form/README.md

 # Flow Form

-This is Flow Form library help to design a flow of form using a json file in given [Format](#json-format).
+This is Flow Form library help to design a flow of form using a JSON file in given [Format](#json-format).